The Fab Four are back together in a brand new docuseries, The Beatles: Get Back, which has now arrived on Disney Plus.

 The Beatles remain relevant more than half a century after they stopped playing together, as one of the most influential and popular bands ever and with fans of all ages.
 One of those fans is Peter Jackson, who has put together The Beatles: Get Back, which offers plenty of never-before-seen footage of the band.

-It will give viewers the chance to watch the band jam together and also have a lot of fun.
+The documentary gives viewers the chance to watch the band jam together and also have a lot of fun.

 To celebrate its arrival on its service, Disney has tweeted another clip to enjoy...

 Experience the never-before-seen footage of @TheBeatles in Peter Jackson’s three-part Original Docuseries #TheBeatlesGetBack, now streaming on #DisneyPlus. pic.twitter.com/PKU6kQZJDlNovember 25, 2021